Kilarin/bridgetool/README.txt

 [b]Changelog[/b]
 --Version 2.2
 Added new global enable_chat_warn at top of init.lua that can be set to NO if you don't want bridgetool warning messages to appear in chat.
+Removed dependency upon default.
 Put the recipie inside an if checking for default so that in the unlikely case someone is running this without default, they still could.  they would just have to use /giveme or creative mode to get the tools
 Corrected two undeclared globals to locals.
 Renamed the git repository to bridgetool-master to be in line with other mods.